Configure bot detection for datastreams

 Bot detection allows you to identify events generated by the Web SDK, Mobile SDK and Server API as being generated by known spiders and bots.

-By configuring bot detection for your datastreams, you can identify specific IP addresses, IP ranges and request headers which you would like to classified as bot events.
+By configuring bot detection for your datastreams, you can identify specific IP addresses, IP ranges, and request headers to classify as bot events.
+This helps provide a more accurate measurement of user activity on your site or mobile application.

 {